-As I’ve mentioned, lean startup is hard.
-So is agile.
+As we’ve mentioned, lean startup is hard.
+So is Agile.
 So is user centered design.

 If we don’t recognize the difference, we might create a Business Model Canvas and then leave it on the wall…